basanta-tech/agentic-saas-backend/README.md

 # 7. Push your branch to the remote repository
 git push -u origin feature/FEATURE_NAME

-# 8. Create a Pull Request (PR) into the 'develop' branch on upstream
+# 8. Create a Pull Request (PR) into the 'develop' branch on upstream(not your forked one but this repo develop branch)

 ## License